 - Sustaining a single concussion in childhood or during teen years puts that child or teen at greater risk of sustaining another concussion, and multiple concussions are linked particularly with long-term degenerative brain diseases; and

-- The child can develop dementia, or a degenerative brain disease such as chronic traumatic encephalopathy (CTE), later in life as a result of sustaining one or more concussions.
+- Child can develop dementia, or a degenerative brain disease such as chronic traumatic encephalopathy (CTE), later in life as a result of sustaining one or more concussions.

 Can I Sue if My Child Suffered a Sports Concussion Injury?